lxwooxy/detectingdatabreach/README.md

 The goal of the project is to leverage the dataset and develop an ML algorithm that can analyze the data and identify how the next data breach will occur.
 This will be particularly useful to companies that are looking to prevent data breaches from occurring in the future.

-The scenario can be considered as a regression or classification problem.
+I approached this as a classification problem.

-Regression: Predicting the scale of the breach based on the organization type and method of breach.
-Classification: Predicting the method of breach based on the organization type and scale of the breach.
+Classification: Predicting the method of breach based on the organization, entity name, type, and scale of the breach.

 ## Overview of the approach
 - [Data cleaning and preprocessing](#data-cleaning-and-preprocessing)